6. Prevention of Cruelty to Animals Act, 1960: A Complete Guide to Animal Welfare in India

 Written and reviewed by Dr. Saint Paul | Pharm.D Graduate from JNTUK | Pharmacy Educator and D.Pharmacy Academic Content Creator

+As a pharmacy law and ethics educator with years of experience teaching animal welfare legislation, I have observed that the Prevention of Cruelty to Animals Act, 1960, is one of the most important pieces of legislation governing animal welfare in India.
 All developing countries have laws to save animals from cruelty, i.e., unnecessary pain and suffering.
 These laws prevent humans from behaving cruelly towards animals.
 In India, certain rules were applied to various parts; however, most remained ineffective.
 For assessing existing legislation and combining several laws into a single Act, the Indian Government appointed a Committee, which introduced the ‘Prevention of Cruelty to Animals Act’.

 1. Provides for punishment for causing unnecessary cruelty and suffering to animals.